juju/docs/src/en/charms-storage.md

 If you remove a unit that has storage, the storage is removed with the unit.

-The long term plan is to enable storage to be managed separately from units, for types of storage that can be persistent, such as EBS volumes, enabling the storage can be reused by new units.
+The long term plan is to enable storage to be managed separately from units for types of storage that can be persistent, such as EBS volumes.
+This will enable the storage to be reused by new units.
 We have not fully implemented this ability.
 One of the first steps in managing the storage life cycle separately is allowing you to remove existing storage, which you can do today.

 When you remove the storage attached to a running charm, `remove-storage` will run the storage-detaching hook, detach the storage from the machine, and remove